nostr-wine/filter-relay/README.md

 3. Next, add wss://filter.nostr.wine/REPLACE_WITH_YOUR_NPUB?broadcast=true to your relays (broadcast paremeter is optional and defaults to false)
 4. You're done!
 Play around with adding/removing various public relays to find your ideal global feed.

+UPDATE: If your client supports NIP-42 (AUTH) you can now connect directly to wss://filter.nostr.wine without your npub.
+The same parameters (broadcast and global) can still be used.

 ***IMPORTANT: you must replace REPLACE_WITH_YOUR_NPUB with your nostr npub (not hex) for the relay to accept you.***

 ## What is it and why should I use it?